 - Water bottle: there is a water cooler available for refills on the floor.

-- An extra t-shirt to change after practice, you’ll very likely to sweat, even with the AC on, fencing involves a lot of moving and you’ll be wearing layered fencing gear on top (chest plate, underarm protector, foil fencers wear a lame vest).
+- An extra t-shirt to change after practice, you’ll very likely to sweat even with the AC on.
+Fencing involves a lot of moving and you’ll be wearing layered fencing gear on top of your clothes (chest plate, underarm protector, jacket).

 All club members have to sign the Code of Conduct and follow the club rules as well as the dress code.